The Roseto Effect

-The quick story is this---in the 1880s People from Roseto Valfortore a small village in Southern Italy immigrated to the United States.
+In the 1880's people from Roseto Valfortore a small village in Southern Italy immigrated to the United States.
 They ended up in Eastern Pennsylvania where they found work in the Slate Mines.
-They ended up building their own town on the side of a mountain there and eventually named it after the town they came from.
-Roseto Pennsylvania was born.
+They built their own town on the side of a mountain and eventually named it after their homeland and Roseto Pennsylvania was born.

 Fast forward to the 1960's.
 A doctor serving the town happened to mention to another doctor that no one in the town seemed to have any heart disease.
 So the next thing you know, doctors descended upon the town to study the people.

-Well after being completely dumbfounded over all of this, they finally realized what was right in front of them.
 People in this town lived 3 generations under one roof.
 They had a life that was community, church and family centered.
-People spent time together.
-People stopped and talked on their porches and walking down the street.
-There was a true sense of community.
-A sense of belonging.
+People spent time together, stopped and talked on their porches or while walking down the street.
+There was a true sense of community and belonging.
 No one was ever alone.
 They found that the Rosetans were nourished by each other.